plone/documentation/about/askforhelp.rst

 - `Documentation issue tracker <https://github.com/plone/documentation/issues>`_ - for documentation related issues

 If at any point you see any kind of error message (including error codes) – put them in your question.
-Never write anything like “I see some error message”.
+Please do not write anything like “I see some error message”.
 Be specific.

 See  :doc:`Basic troubleshooting </manage/troubleshooting/basic>` in case of an error

 Follow netiquette while visiting and writing on forum or mailing list (give respect = get respect).
 This includes:

 - Be patient – sometimes the problem cannot be solved within minutes or hours.
  You might need to bump the topic few times until an experienced person comes to the site and sees it, but usually if you do not see any response after a day or two it probably means we do not know the answer to your question, or perhaps your question needs to include more detail.

 - Do not use bad words.
  Respect others and what they are doing.

-- Do not completely edit/erase your posts after you posted them on the forum (except for small corrections - they are allowed) Remember that once you sent them, they belong to the community and shall be used by anyone who needs it.
+- Do not completely edit/erase your posts after you posted them on the forum (except for small corrections - they are allowed).
+ Remember that once you sent them, they belong to the community and shall be used by anyone who needs it.

 How To Write A Good Topic
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Keep in mind, that if you ask a question and all you hear is silence, it might be a good indicator that something is wrong with your topic.

 Read the hints below and try to match your topic with specified pattern.

 **Subject lines:** most people will read a message only if it appears to be intelligent.
-Your subject line is your sales pitch, so you should make your subject line specific and easy to understand.
+Your subject line is your sales pitch, so you should make your subject line specific and clear to understand.

 .. note::

    **A poor subject line:**

    GET METHOD!!
 URGENT HELP!!!!

    **A better subject line:**

    FooError in Passing GET variables to FormController

 The big picture - An opening sentence should state the general problem that you wish to solve.